 ❀ A Gardening Book to Watch For

+The New Gardener’s Handbook by Daryl Beyers is perfect to get some gardening inspiration.
 As it is the end of January at the moment and my garden is currently under a layer of snow and ice, this gardening book has me dreaming of summer.
 I have bookmarked several ideas and I am looking forward to starting some plants from seeds and trying out Beyer’s tips for propagating plants.
-If you are excited to learn about gardening, The New Gardener’s Handbook by Daryl Beyers is one book to watch for!
+If you are excited to learn about gardening, This book is one book to watch for!